-\ Giornale di Fisica, 1818. † Philos.
+^{} Giornale di Fisica, 1818. † Philos.
 Trans.
 1818, p.
-420.

-Another principle apparently connected with lithic acid has been found in one instance by Dr. Marcet, in a specimen of black urine, and for which, from its properties, the term melanic acid has been proposed.
+420. ‡ Another principle apparently connected with lithic acid has been found in one instance by Dr. Marcet, in a specimen of black urine, and for which, from its properties, the term melanic acid has been proposed.
 See Med.
 Chirurg.
 Trans. xii.
-37. Instances of black urine have been frequently alluded to by authors, and indeed a condition of the urine which would be
+37. Instances of black urine have been frequently alluded to by authors, and indeed a condition of the urine which would be vulgarly considered as black is not very uncommon.
+But the modification of disease described by Dr. Marcet, in the above paper, is, I am satisfied, exceedingly rare, and I doubt if it had been ever before noticed; certainly not at least in a way to render it easily recognized.

-The amorphous, or uncrystallized sediments, usually denominated pink and lateritious sediments, and supposed by Proust to constitute a peculiar acid, which he named the rosacic, have been long known.
 These I find, by well-known methods, to consist essentially of the lithate of ammonia, and sometimes of the lithate of soda.
-They owe their colour partly to the colouring matter of the urine, to be described hereafter, and partly (in some instances apparently, almost entirely) to the purpurates of the same bases.
+They owe their colour partly to the colouring matter of the urine, to be described hereafter, and partly (in some instances apparently almost entirely) to the purpurates of the same bases.
 I acknowledge that it is difficult, or indeed almost impossible, to prove these latter points by direct experiment; but the following observations will, I think, place their truth beyond a doubt.